see7e/programming-studies/Docs/roadmaps/fresh_start.md

 # Introduction
 Welcome to your self-learning roadmap in **software engineering**!
 This guide is organized as an article-style walkthrough of fundamental concepts, presented in a beginner-friendly way.
 Each section introduces a topic at a high level, and you’ll find references for further reading.
 We’ll cover programming paradigms, essential design principles (like SOLID, DRY, KISS, YAGNI), design patterns, software architecture styles, and key system design topics (from microservices to cloud scalability).
 The goal is to provide a clear, concise roadmap – you’ll get the big picture here and dive deeper into each topic through separate detailed studies later.
 Let’s get started!

+> [!TIP]
 > **How to Use This Roadmap:** The topics are arranged in a logical learning order.
 Many later concepts build on earlier ones.
 For example, understanding programming paradigms helps in grasping design principles, which in turn prepare you for design patterns and architectural styles.
 Follow the sections in order, and use the quote blocks (like this one) to see how concepts connect or depend on each other.
+>
+> Keep in mind that a solid [mathematical background](math-for-software-engineer.md) in this path will be quite helpful to not only understand better but to enhance the applications of the developed programs.

 ## Roadmap Mind Map
 The canvas below is just based on [Programação para Iniciantes](https://www.youtube.com/playlist?list=PLdsnXVqbHDUc7htGFobbZoNen3r_wm3ki) (pt-br) and and [Roadma.sh CS](https://roadmap.sh/computer-science) this can be used as a visual reference for the files and, gradually will add some elements that correlates with a beginner/entry level steps to start/review some core elements of the Computer Science theory.